A Guide to Patsos Gorge: History, Map, Hiking, and Car Rental

 How is the Patsos Gorge preserved?

-Patsos Gorge is one of Crete’s most beautiful gorges.
-The Forest Authority keeps the gorge in good condition since it receives a large number of people each year.
-Furthermore, several laws, and regulations to safeguard the natural environment are in existence in Greece, such as the Environmental Law (Law 1650/1986) and the Environmental Impact Assessment (EIA) Directive (Directive 85/337/EEC).
-These regulations seek to guarantee that development projects and activities in Greece are ecologically sustainable.
-Crete’s beautiful gorges are being properly conserved thanks to the local administration and the people of Crete.
+The Forest Authority maintains Patsos Gorge year-round, because the gorge receives a large number of visitors each year.
+Greek and European law backs that work.
+The Environmental Law (Law 1650/1986) and the Environmental Impact Assessment (EIA) Directive (Directive 85/337/EEC) require development projects and activities in Greece to be ecologically sustainable.
+The local administration and the people of Crete conserve the island’s gorges under those rules.

 How does the Patsos Gorge map look?